KnowledgeForwardSolutions/CheckDigits.Net/README.md

 * Check digit value - decimal digit ('0' - '9')
 * Check digit location - assumed to be the trailing (right-most) character when validating
 * Class name - `DammAlgorithm`

+### Damm Custom Quasigroup Algorithm

+#### Description

+The Damm Custom algorithm is a generalization of the Damm algorithm that allows for the use of custom quasigroups of different orders, enabling the calculation of check digits for a wider range of input values.
+To use the Damm Custom algorithm, you must create an instance an object that implements the `IDammQuasigroup` interface, providing a custom quasigroup table and then supply that instance to the constructor of the `DammCustomQuasigroupAlgorithm` class.
+See [Interfaces](#interfaces) for more information about the `IDammQuasigroup` interface.

+For values consisting of decimal digits, the standard `DammAlgorithm` is the recommended option since the quasigroup used by the standard Damm algorithm has been shown to have good error detection capabilities for decimal digit strings and since the `DammAlgorithm` class is optimized for that particular quasigroup.

+Note that the error detection capabilities of the Damm Custom Quasigroup algorithm will depend on the properties of the custom quasigroup provided.
+Generation of quasigroups with good error detection capabilities is a non-trivial task, but with the advent of AI tools it is easier than before.
+However it is important to thoroughly test the error detection capabilities of any custom quasigroup used in production.

+It is also important to note that there are many different quasigroups of any particular order that can be used with the Damm algorithm and that the particular quasigroup used to create a check character must also be used to validate that check character.
+This means that you must clearly document the quasigroup used for a particular value and ensure that the same quasigroup is used for validation, especially if the organization issuing the values is different from the organization validating the values.

+`DammCustomQuasigroupAlgorithm` implements `IMaskedCheckDigitAlgorithm` and can be used to validate values that are formatted with non-check digit characters (for example, a value formatted with spaces or dashes for human readability).

+#### Details

+* Valid characters - depends on the custom quasigroup
+* Check digit size - one character
+* Check digit value - depends on the custom quasigroup, but will be a character that is valid for the quasigroup
+* Check digit location - assumed to be the trailing (right-most) character when validating
+* Class name - `DammCustomQuasigroupAlgorithm`

 #### Links